iren42/top-todoList/README.md

 ## Things it can do
 - Create projects and to-do tasks
-- Check to-do tasks in the task object (on the right side of the page)
+- Check to-do tasks from the task object (on the right side of the page)
-- Check to-do tasks in the editor by replacing the prefix "- [ ] " to "- [x] " (it is the markdown syntax).
+- Check to-do tasks from the editor by replacing the prefix "- [ ] " to "- [x] " (it is the markdown syntax).
 Always remember to save the latest changes made in the editor
 - Edit to-do task in the editor and in the task object
 - Add a due date and a due time to the tasks
 - Change a task's priority level
-- Delete tasks in the editor by deleting the to-do prefix ("- [ ] " or "- [x] ")
+- Delete tasks from the editor by deleting the to-do prefix ("- [ ] " or "- [x] ")
 - Rename projects and to-do tasks
 - Delete projects and to-do tasks